 Last but not least, actually what’s most important, is the bonding that takes place while gardening.
 The togetherness with no electronics, just nature, helps to build up your Childs emotional intelligence.
 You get to use this time, undistracted, to see more about how your child thinks, what why do and don’t like and how capable they are.

-Will you be gardening this year ?
+Will you be gardening this upcoming year ?
 Let us know your experience in the comments !